Norway's Braaten beats strong field to win Olympic men's ski slopestyle

 The Norwegian, who always wears the same lucky underwear during ski finals, topped a strong field to take home an unexpected men's ski slopestyle gold medal.

 Braaten's score of 95.00, racked up in his first final run, was enough to keep him ahead of the pack.
-The USA's Nick Goepper and Canada's Alex Beaulieu-Marchand won silver and bronze with best scores of 93.60 and 92.40 respectively.
+The USA's Nick Goepper and Canada's Alex READ: Winter Olympics day 9: As it happened

 The event was ultra-competitive from start to finish -- eight of the 12 qualifiers for the final scored more than 90 points.
 The final results saw the top five finishers all score 90 points or more.